MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/configure-extension-file-exclusions-windows-defender-antivirus.md

 >
 >You cannot exclude mapped network drives.
 You must specify the actual network path.
 >
->Folders that are reparse points that are created after the antivirus service starts and that have been added to the exclusion list will not be included.
+>Folders that are reparse points that are created after the Windows Defender Antivirus service starts and that have been added to the exclusion list will not be included.
 You must restart the service (by restarting Windows) for new reparse points to be recognized as a valid exclusion target.

 To exclude files opened by a specific process, see [Configure and validate exclusions for files opened by processes](configure-process-opened-file-exclusions-windows-defender-antivirus.md).